cdapio/cdap-ui/README.md

 # CDAP-UI

-This repo contains the code for the CDAP UI.
-The main repo for the CDAP project is [cdapio/cdap](https://github.com/cdapio/cdap).
+This repository contains the code for the CDAP UI.
+For the main CDAP project, please refer to [cdapio/cdap](https://github.com/cdapio/cdap).

 ## Running CDAP-UI